aiDAPTIV-Phison/aiDAPTIV/Page_Sections/Configuration_Options/README.md

 - **Performance Scaling** – Supports larger batch sizes and stable training throughput for big models.
 - **Balanced Architecture** – Cache must be paired with sufficient DRAM, GPU power, and PCIe bandwidth; an imbalance can lead to bottlenecks or training failures.

-✅ **Bottom line:** aiDAPTIVCache is not optional — it **defines the maximum model size and efficiency** your system can realistically handle.
+✅ **Bottom line:** aiDAPTIVCache is not optional, it **defines the maximum model size and efficiency** your system can realistically handle.